 Most Popular Fields of Study

-Each semester Augsburg College boasts an enrollment of more than 4,000 students, representing over 40 countries.
 The institute offers manifold ways to apply for admission.
 Furthermore, your application fee is waived when you apply online.
-Students seeking admission to institute must send the completed application form along with all official transcripts along with ACT or SAT score to Augsburg College.
-Getting a transfer to the college is also easy.
+Students seeking admission must send the completed application form along with all official transcripts along with ACT or SAT score.
 Transfer students must send the completed form along with official transcripts from all previously attended institutes.

 Financial Aid

-Augsburg believes in providing equal educational opportunities for all.
 The institute awards different types of financial aid including scholarships, grants, student loans, and work study programs.
 The scholarships and grants are known as gift aids, and they do not require any repayment.
 Students seeking financial aid must first complete the online Free Application for Federal Student Aid (FAFSA) form.
-Some of the popular scholarships offered at Augsburg are President’s Scholarship, Fine Arts Scholarships, Regents’ Scholarship, Transfer Regents’ Scholarship, Phi Theta Kappa Scholarship, Science Scholarships, The Augsburg Corporation Scholarship, and Augsburg PRIME Scholarship.
+Some of the popular scholarships offered are President’s Scholarship, Fine Arts Scholarships, Regents’ Scholarship, Transfer Regents’ Scholarship, Phi Theta Kappa Scholarship, Science Scholarships, The Augsburg Corporation Scholarship, and PRIME Scholarship.

 Institutional scholarships include Cherryhomes Tyler Scholarship, Reverend Donald C. Carlson Scholarship – Normandale Church, Arne and Jean Markland Scholarship, James M. Kingsley Scholarship, and E. Milton Kleven President’s Scholarship.
 Loans are the types of financial aid that must be repaid with some interest.
 Students seeking educational loans can apply for Federal Stafford loan, Graduate plus Loan and other private loans.
-Augsburg also offers work study programs to help students take up part-time jobs to pay for their college education.
+Work study programs to help students take up part-time jobs to pay for their college education are also available.

 Student Financial Aid Details

-Some of the student organizations are Augsburg Asian Student Association (AASA), Augsburg Asian Student Association, Augsburg Business Organization, Campus Ministry, Augsburg College Pre-law Society, Pan-Afrikan and Pan-Asian Student Union, forensics, cheerleading, Amnesty International, Intertribal Student Union and the Hispanic/Latino Student Association.
+Some of the student organizations are the Asian Student Association, Campus Ministry, Pre-law Society, Pan-Afrikan and Pan-Asian Student Union, forensics, cheerleading, Amnesty International, Intertribal Student Union and the Hispanic/Latino Student Association.

 Media and Publications: